pam-exchange/SymantecPAM-SPIX/README.md

 # SymantecPAM SPIX

-Many years ago a tool named **xsie** was available for exporting from and importing information to Xceedium Xsuite PAM.
-Not everything, but specifically the Credential Management part of Xsuite. **xsie** was tested with Xsuite versioin 3.2 and there have been many updates and enhancements as it evolved to Symantec PAM.
-The tool in this repository is a newer version of **xsie** working with Symantec PAM version 4.3.
+Many years ago a tool named **xsie** was available for exporting information from and importing information to Xceedium Xsuite PAM.
+The name xsie was short for **Xs**uite **I**mport **E**xport.
+Not everything could be exported/imported, but specifically the Credential Management part of Xsuite and its successor CA PAM. **xsie** was tested with Xsuite/CA PAM until versioin 3.2.
+There have been many updates and enhancements with what now is Symantec PAM.
+The tools here is **S**ymantec **P**AM **I**mport **E**xport or short **SPIX** has a similar functionality as **xsie**, but is also covering enhancements added to Symantec PAM.

-The tool SPIX has a similar functionality as the original xsie tool.

-Symantec PAM has export/import functionality using CSV files.
-However, this does not completely cover the Credential Management parts and **SPIX** can be used to extract information and save this to CSV files. **SPIX** can also be used to import information from CSV files.
-The tool is written in Powershell and is available free to use.
+Symantec PAM has built-in export/import functionality using CSV files for some information in PAM.
+However, this does not cover the  Credential Management information, and **SPIX** can be used export/import this using CSV files. **SPIX** is written in Powershell whereas **xsie** was written in Perl.

-When using **SPIX** it uses CLI and API calls to export and import information in Symantec PAM. **SPIX** will use the CLI/API users with the permissions they have in Symantec PAM, thus the permissions granted to the CLI/API users will determine if SPIX can retrieve ever7ything or if it has a limited functioinality in Symantec PAM.
+**SPIX** uses CLI and API calls for exporting and importing information in Symantec PAM. **SPIX** will use a CLI/API users with the permissions they have in Symantec PAM, thus the permissions granted to the CLI/API users will determine how much information can be exported and if creating/updating/deleting is possible using **SPIX**.
+The tool does not allow actions in PAM which the CLI/API user does not have permissions to perform.

 There are three Powershell scripts available.

-- **SPIX-Config.ps1**
+- **SPIX-Config**
-Script for generating a properties file with login credentials to CLI and API
+Script for generating a properties file with login credentials to CLI and API.
-- **SPIX.ps1**
+- **SPIX**
-The import/export script
+The import/export script including the module SymantecPAM.
-- **SPIX-Password.ps1**
+- **SPIX-Password**
 When exporting passwords, these can be as plain text or encrypted using a passphrase.
 This tool is using the same encryption mechanism to decrypt and encrypt passwords.